abubakerKhaled/Learning_Log/README.md

 ## Contributing

 We welcome contributions to the Learning Log application!
-Please read our [CONTRIBUTING.md](link-to-contributing-guide) for details on our code of conduct and the process for submitting pull requests.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the [MIT License](link-to-license-file).

 ## Contact

-For any queries or support, please contact [your-email@example.com].
+For any queries or support, please contact [aboubkerkhaled77@gmail.com].